 In a high-asset divorce, it’s even more tempting to try this, but it’s best to avoid underhanded strategies.
 Unless you’re remarkably devious and clever, you will be found out.

-Judges and opposing counsel have seen it all before.
-You face significant consequences if you get caught.
+Judges and opposing counsel have seen it all before, and you face significant consequences if you get caught.
 Your credibility takes a huge shot and these actions may place you at a disadvantage for the remainder of your case.

 If you think your spouse may be hiding assets, there are ways to search for these clandestine holdings.